skyferthesly/Neo4jOgmEntityMappingExample/README.md

 # Neo4jOgmEntityMappingExample

-This project displays an issue with loading persistent Entity Classes
+This project displays an [issue with the Neo4j OGM](https://github.com/neo4j/neo4j-ogm/issues/474) when loading persistent NodeEntity Classes

 To run:
 ```